airladon/ThisIGet/README.md

 * Defining which database to connect to
 * Running flask database migrations
 * Running flask locally (though recommended to use a container to run flask normally)
 * Deployment to Heroku for test site
+* Disabling some security features

 #### `DATABASE_URL`
 The environment variable `DATABASE_URL` defines which database option to use.